 - Chicken - Chop into bite-sized pieces, tenderize and season with some salt and pepper.
 (Can be done 1 day ahead)

 - Potatoes / Cilantro - Prep as directed and store separately.
 If not cooking immediately, soak potatoes in water to prevent them from turning brown.
 (Can be done 1 day ahead)

-- When potatoes are tender, add paneer and spinach to pan.
-Continue cooking, covered, until paneer is warmed through and spinach is wilted.
+- When potatoes are tender add chicken back to pan and then stir in spinach.
+Continue cooking, covered, until spinach is wilted.
 Remove pan from heat and stir in lime juice.
 Taste and season with some additional salt and lime juice, if needed.

-- If rice was made ahead, reheat in microwave.
+- If rice was made ahead, reheat in microwave (reserve half for Wednesday).